Memory Savings at What Cost? A Study of Alternatives to Backpropagation: Related Work

 Zero-order (ZO) optimization has received significant attention, particularly in settings where first-order gradient information is unavailable or impractical to compute.
 Unlike \fmad, which has seen limited large-scale adoption, ZO methods have been actively explored in deep learning due to their applicability in scenarios such as adversarial attacks, black-box optimization, and gradient-free fine-tuning.
 Similar to \fmad, we also note that none of the works discussed below have made a comparison of their ZO-based variant against \textsc{BP-Checkpointing}, an aspect which is fleshed out in this work.

-\textsc{MeZO}~\cite{malladi2023mezo} and its extension \textsc{MeZO-SVRG}~\cite{gautam2024mezosvrg} introduced memory-efficient ZO optimization strategies that regenerate random perturbations instead of storing them, effectively reducing memory overhead.
+\textsc{MeZO}~\citep{malladi2023mezo} and its extension \textsc{MeZO-SVRG}~\citep{gautam2024mezosvrg} introduced memory-efficient ZO optimization strategies that regenerate random perturbations instead of storing them, effectively reducing memory overhead.
 These methods have demonstrated practical advantages in fine-tuning large language models (LLMs) for classification tasks without requiring explicit backpropagation.
-While they address memory constraints, they do not provide insights into the fundamental efficiency trade-offs between ZO and BP in terms of time-to-convergence, memory consumption, and attained accuracy; which are the key concerns of our work.
+While they address memory constraints, they do not provide insights into the fundamental efficiency trade-offs between ZO and BP in terms of time-to-convergence, memory consumption, and attained accuracy; which are the key concerns of our work. {A closely related line of work is \textsc{HiZOO}~\citep{zhao2025hizoo}, which proposes a forward-only second-order ZO optimizer that uses Hessian-informed perturbations to accelerate MeZO-style fine-tuning.
+While \textsc{HiZOO} successfully demonstrates reduced activation-memory usage relative to \textsc{MeZO}, its evaluation focuses primarily on memory rather than wall-clock convergence time or total compute cost; metrics that are central to our analysis.
+Moreover, the algorithm introduces additional second-order computations (via Hessian-related estimators), whose overhead is not thoroughly quantified.}

-Expanding on these efforts, \textsc{DeepZero}~\cite{chen2024deepzero} proposed a ZO deep learning framework capable of training deep neural networks from scratch.
+Expanding on these efforts, \textsc{DeepZero}~\citep{chen2024deepzero} proposed a ZO deep learning framework capable of training deep neural networks from scratch.
 By leveraging coordinate-wise gradient estimation (CGE) over randomized vector-wise estimation, \textsc{DeepZero} achieves improved accuracy and computational efficiency.
 Additionally, the introduction of sparsity-induced training, feature reuse, and forward parallelization brings ZO training closer to first-order methods, achieving state-of-the-art results on ResNet-20 trained on CIFAR-10.
 However, despite these advancements, ZO remains fundamentally limited by high variance and inefficient gradient estimation, resulting in slower convergence compared to BP, which is an issue we empirically validate in our benchmarks.